-What Can You Do with a Communication Degree?
+What Can You Do with an SOJC Degree?

 Today’s media and creative landscape is ever evolving.
 Our graduates are forging exciting new paths through uncharted terrain.
 Our job?
 To prepare you for the best positions in the industry and for cutting-edge careers that don’t yet exist.
-Don’t worry, we’ve got a great track record—98% of SOJC graduates land jobs or go to grad school in the year after graduation.
+Don’t worry, we’ve got a great track record—98% of SOJC undergrads land jobs or go to grad school in the year after graduation.
+And our master's and PhD grads are succeeding in a wide range of industries, from academia and research to journalism and filmmaking, government and nonprofits, corporate communication, and beyond.

 Our recent grads tell us that internships and other hands-on learning experiences make all the difference when it comes time to find a job.
-SOJC internship programs like the Charles Snowden Program for Excellence in Journalism, Portland Experience, and Media in Ghana can get your foot in the door at media outlets throught the state and the world.
+SOJC internship programs like the Charles Snowden Program for Excellence in Journalism, Portland Experience, and Media in Ghana can get your foot in the door at media outlets throughout the state and the world.
 You can even get credit!
 Want more options?
-Browse our job and internship database for your next big break.
+Sign up for Handshake to browse our job and internship database and follow @SOJCCareers on Twitter.

 “Take advantage of all of the opportunities the SOJC has to offer.
 Being as involved as possible with things that interest you is a huge way to not only build your resume and portfolio but also make the most of your college experience.”